smhurf/lewagon_challenges/05-ML/10-Natural-Language-Processing/03-Vectorizer-Tuning/README.md

 ## Vectorizer tuning

-The task of this exercice is to simultaneously tune a vectorizer and a model.
+The task of this exercise is to simultaneously tune a vectorizer and a model.
 You will:

 - Preprocess text
 - Stack vectorizer and model in a Pipeline